Severity levels are a high level measure of the impact of an incident. They answer the question "how bad is this incident?"

 You should be able to summarise each level in 1-2 sentences.
 For example, 'Any financial loss above £100K is a Critical incident.'.

-For larger organisations, you may want to include specific examples that relate to a specific business area, to help folks calibrate across different incident types (e.g. an example of a critical security incident).
+For larger organizations, you may want to include specific examples that relate to a specific business area, to help folks calibrate across different incident types (e.g. an example of a critical security incident).

 You need to apply the Goldilocks principle to severity levels.